hazer-hazer/impact/src/typeck/README.md

 ```

 I want `Type` to be `Copy` type, thus we need `Kind::body` to be kind identifier.
 So `Kind` should be interned as `Type`.

+### Kind existentials

+As for type existential which can only be solved to some monotype, kind existential can only be solved to some monokind, i.e. kind containing only monokinds.